This guide was originally published on Medium.

 On November 10th, the Ethereum ecosystem was hit by a flurry of errors, incorrect data, and downtime.
 While our infrastructure and our customers passed through the storm without incident, many other developers had a long night on-call.

-At around 11pm PDT, stating at block 11234873, a consensus error surfaced in Geth versions older than 1.9.17 that caused nodes to get stuck on an incorrect fork of mainnet.
+At around 11 pm PDT, stating at block 11234873, a consensus error surfaced in Geth versions older than 1.9.17 that caused nodes to get stuck on an incorrect fork of mainnet.
 Future releases fixed this bug, but if you run your own nodes and hadn’t upgraded since July, then your production traffic was significantly impacted.
-Fortunately, our rigorous upgrading standards ensured that Alchemy Supernode was not effected by the incident, as we were on Geth v1.9.20 (released August 25th).
+Fortunately, our rigorous upgrading standards ensured that Alchemy Supernode was not affected by the incident, as we were on Geth v1.9.20 (released August 25th).

 About a year ago, we did a deep dive into the Constantinople upgrade.
 Today, we wanted to revisit our practices to be fully transparent about how the Alchemy Developer Platform maintains and upgrades Supernode — the next generation Ethereum infrastructure layer we built that supports continuously updated versions of both Geth and Parity.